 No product available!

-USB - UART converter based on the FT232RL chip.
-Compatible with voltages of 3.3 V and 5 V, has been equipped with a USB type C connector.
-Waveshare FT232 USB UART Board (Type C)
+USB-UART converter based on the CP2102N chip.
+Compatible with a voltage of 3.3 V, it has been equipped with a USB type C connector.
+Adafruit 5335

 The Adafruit CH9328 UART to HID Keyboard Breakout allows for easy and fast emulation of a HID keyboard without the need for a microcontroller with native USB.
 The module is used in prototyping projects, automation, integration with single-board computers and in testing devices where keyboard signals are required.
 Thanks to support for various transmission modes and simplicity of integration, it is a practical tool for electronics engineers and embedded system programmers.
 Adafruit 5973